- Good standard safety features

 The Carnival’s huge inside, though.
 Seven adults can fit inside, and the four or five in front get luxury trappings on the SX and Prestige versions, with heated and cooled leather seats in the second row, as well as reclining airline-style seats with extending footrests.
 The sliding bench second-row seat is better for flexibility, but it doesn’t fold into the floor, rendering the Carnival as useful as the Odyssey and Sienna; the paragon’s still the Pacifica.

-All Carnivals have automatic emergency braking, blind-spot monitors, and active lane control.
+All Carnivals earn top crash-test ratings and come equipped with automatic emergency braking, blind-spot monitors, and active lane control.
 Pricey versions add on adaptive cruise control, a surround-view camera system, and blind-spot cameras that project info in the instrument cluster.

 How much does the 2022 Kia Carnival cost?

 Standard convenience features on the $33,275 Carnival LX include power-sliding doors, an 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto compatibility, wireless smartphone charging, and up to nine USB ports.
 A 12.3-inch digital instrument cluster and 12.3-inch touchscreen are available.
 The $47,275 SX Prestige model has a twin-pane sunroof, the airline seats, leather upholstery, those twin 12.3-inch screens, metallic trim, and 12-speaker Bose audio.
 All Carnivals have a 5-year/60,000-mile warranty.